 For more information and step-by-step instructions read: What is schema markup.

 Besides implementing structured data, there are other factors that play a role like:

 - The search query to be suitable for a rich snippet.
 Google does not show rich snippets for all queries.
-It depends what the user is searching, the location and device.
+It depends on what the user is searching, the location, and the device.